BLOGGED:

 Big business?

-"Environmentalism at the NGO level … has become a big business," said Rick Anderson in an interview with CBC.
+But critics say the new green grassroots is more about fundraising that anything else."Environmentalism at the NGO level … has become a big business," said Rick Anderson in an interview with CBC.

 Anderson is a political strategist and CEO of i2 Ideas & Issues, an advertising firm whose clients include the energy industry.